Targeting 'Medicare For All' Proposals, Trump Lays Out His Vision For Medicare

 His speech was marked by cheers and standing ovations, and intermittent chants of "four more years" by an audience of mostly seniors.

-Trump spoke extensively about his administration's health care achievements and goals, and the health policy proposals of Democratic candidates for president, which he described as socialism.
+Trump spoke extensively about his administration's health care achievements and goals, and the health policy proposals of Democratic candidates for president, which he characterized as socialism.

 The executive order he signed had previously been titled "Protecting Medicare from Socialist Destruction" on the White House schedule, but has since been renamed, "Protecting and Improving Medicare for Our Nation's Seniors."

 "In my campaign for president, I made you a sacred pledge that I would strengthen, protect and defend Medicare for all of our senior citizens," President Trump told the audience of retirees.
-"Today I'll sign a very historic executive order that does exactly that — we are making your Medicare even better, and we're not anyone — it will never be taken away from you, we're not letting anyone get close."
+"Today I'll sign a very historic executive order that does exactly that — we are making your Medicare even better, and ... it will never be taken away from you, we're not letting anyone get close."

 The order is intended, in part, to shore up Medicare Advantage, an alternative to traditional Medicare that's administered by private insurers.
 That program has been growing in popularity, and this year, premiums are down and plan choices are up.